 Production of timber building materials is low energy and releases minimal CO2 into the atmosphere.
 Using FSC® certified timbers like Abodo, and educating students about this certification, can provide proof that their school cares about sustainability and that positive steps are being made to improve built environments for the benefit of the planet, thus reducing anxiety about the future.

-Abodo Vulcan is the first verified carbon negative feature timber, and its use in schools is sure to be something for students to be proud of.
+Abodo Vulcan is verified to store more carbon than is used in its production, and its use in schools is sure to be something for students to be proud of.